-The 7744F Subscriber Unit is an AES-IntelliNet RF Communicator, which is typically used to link an alarm panel to an alarm monitoring central station.
-This series unit is UL Listed and NFPA compliant for commercial fire alarm monitoring as well as Burglar alarm installations.
+The 7788F Subscriber Unit is an AES-IntelliNet RF Communicator, which is typically used to link an alarm panel to an alarm monitoring central station.
+This series unit is UL Listed and NFPA compliant for commercial fire alarm monitoring.
 This unit has 8 wired inputs.
-Four inputs are of the end of line resistor (EOL) type and four are designed for connection to reversing voltage outputs available in some Fire alarm panels.
-For those that do not need or want the 4 reversing voltage inputs, there is another model - 7788F that has eight inputs of the EOL type without the 4 reversing voltage inputs.
+All 8 inputs are of the end of line resistor (EOL) type.
+For those that need or want the reversing voltage inputs, there is another model - 7744F that has four inputs of the EOL type and four reversing voltage inputs.